 Link to a solution of the November 2015 ToC examination paper.

 Please don't get cross when you find errors.
 Simply let me know.

-2016 November CSC311 Theory of Computation Examination and Supplementary
+2017 November possibly December CSC311 Theory of Computation Examination and Supplementary

 Turing machine emulator

 There is a Turing machine emulator in the tarball

 Link to a Turing machine emulator and some data that it can decide.

 This is not a decider, but it works for all the correct data that has been supplied.

 Just download "tm.tgz".
 Untar "tm.tgz".
 Change directory into "tm", and run by